Grant proposals are considered from eligible organizations who:

 Why are there two stages for the large grant application and not for the small grant application?

 We missed the grant deadline.
-Can we still submit an application?
+Can we still apply?

 My organization has many needs.
 How do we know what to apply for?

-Applicants frequently make the mistake of trying to fit their needs to what they perceive to be the priority of the funder.
 Review our funding categories outlined on the website and how this may or may not correspond with your work.
 Then consider your most pressing needs and how this impacts your organization’s long-term growth and success.
-We encourage you to call and set an appointment to discuss further.
+We encourage you to speak with our senior program officer.
 Through the course of the conversation, you’ll learn more about the current priorities and limitations of the Kirkpatrick Foundation grants program and be able to share the current projects and challenges of your organization.
-During this interaction you will glean a better idea of what an appropriate request might look like and avoid common mistakes that might cause your request to go unfunded.

 What financial information is required in the application?